Julia Ogden

 Recommended

-PureVita canned cat food receives the Cat Food Advisor rating, 4.5 stars
+PureVita canned product range is made of four recipes which all receive the Cat Food Advisor rating, 4.5 stars.

 This food lists animal protein sources as the first ingredient and protein levels are high.
 The moisture content is also high, carbohydrate low and it is grain free.
 These recipes are formulated for cats of all life stages.